The Lattice of integer partitions and its infinite extension: Preliminaries

-Consider now the partition $s=(s_1,s_2,\dots,s_k)$.
-Brylawski defined the two following evolution rules: one grain can fall from column $i$ to column $i+1$ if $s$ has a cliff at $i$, and one grain can slip from column $i$ to column $i+l+1$ if $s$ has a slippery step of length $l$ at $i$.
+Consider now the partition $a=(a_1,a_2,\dots,a_k)$.
+Brylawski defined the following two evolution rules: one grain can fall from column $i$ to column $i+1$ if $a$ has a cliff at $i$, and one grain can slip from column $i$ to column $i+l+1$ if $a$ has a slippery step of length $l$ at $i$.
 See Figure~\ref{fig_regles}.

-Such a fall or a slip is called a \emph{transition} of the system and is denoted by $s \tr{i} t$ where $i$ is the column from which the grain falls or slips.
-If one starts from the partition $(n)$ and iterates this dynamical process, one obtains all the partitions of $n$, and the dominance ordering is nothing but the reflexive and transitive closure of the relation induced by the transition rule \cite{Brylawski}.
-See Figure~\ref{fig_diag} for examples with $n=7$ and $n=8$.
-Then, the set of directly reachable configurations from $s$, denoted by $dirreach(s)$, is the set $\lbrace t\ |\ s \tr{i} t \rbrace$.
-Notice that in the context of dynamical systems theory, those elements are called \emph{the immediate successors} of $s$.
-However, since we are concerned here with orders theory, we can not use this term, which takes another meaning in this context.
+Such a fall or a slip is called a \emph{transition} of the model and is denoted by $a \tr{i} b$ where $i$ is the column from which the grain falls or slips; we also denote this by $b = a \tr{i}$.
+If one starts from the partition $(n)$ and iterates this operation, one obtains all the partitions of $n$, and the dominance ordering is nothing but the reflexive and transitive closure of the relation induced by the transition rule \cite{Bry73}.
+See Figure~\ref{fig_diag} for illustrations with $n=7$ and $n=8$.

 \fig{diag}{Diagrams of the lattices $L_B(n)$ for $n=7$ and $n=8$.
 As we will see, the set $L_B(7)$ is isomorphic to a sublattice of $L_B(8)$.
 On the diagram of $L_B(8)$, we included in a dotted line this sublattice.}